Coevolution: Geographic mosaic theory

-Geographic mosaic theory has been explored through a wide range of mathematical models, studies of interacting species in nature, and laboratory experiments using microbial species and viruses.
+Mosaic coevolution is a theory in which geographic location and community ecology shape differing coevolution between strongly interacting species in multiple populations.
+These populations may be separated by space and/or time.
+Depending on the ecological conditions, the interspecific interactions may be mutualistic or antagonistic.
+In mutualisms, both partners benefit from the interaction, whereas one partner generally experiences decreased fitness in antagonistic interactions.
+Arms races consist of two species adapting ways to "one up" the other.
+Several factors affect these relationships, including hot spots, cold spots, and trait mixing.
+Reciprocal selection occurs when a change in one partner puts pressure on the other partner to change in response.
+Hot spots are areas of strong reciprocal selection, while cold spots are areas with no reciprocal selection or where only one partner is present.
+The three constituents of geographic structure that contribute to this particular type of coevolution are: natural selection in the form of a geographic mosaic, hot spots often surrounded by cold spots, and trait remixing by means of genetic drift and gene flow.
+Mosaic, along with general coevolution, most commonly occurs at the population level and is driven by both the biotic and the abiotic environment.
+These environmental factors can constrain coevolution and affect how far it can escalate.

 Outside biology

 Coevolution is primarily a biological concept, but has been applied to other fields by analogy.

 In algorithms

 Coevolutionary algorithms are used for generating artificial life as well as for optimization, game learning and machine learning.
 Daniel Hillis added "co-evolving parasites" to prevent an optimization procedure from becoming stuck at local maxima.
 Karl Sims coevolved virtual creatures.

 In architecture

 The concept of coevolution was introduced in architecture by the Danish architect-urbanist Henrik Valeur as an antithesis to "star-architecture".
 As the curator of the Danish Pavilion at the 2006 Venice Biennale of Architecture, he created an exhibition-project on coevolution in urban development in China; it won the Golden Lion for Best National Pavilion.

 At the School of Architecture, Planning and Landscape, Newcastle University, a coevolutionary approach to architecture has been defined as a design practice that engages students, volunteers and members of the local community in practical, experimental work aimed at "establishing dynamic processes of learning between users and designers."